Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 - Thus far this year Washington has one win against the spread.

-- Washington is 1-1 against the spread and 2-0 overall in games when it scores more than 28.0 points.
+- When Washington scores more than 28 points, it is 1-1 against the spread and 2-0 overall.

-- The Huskies have turned the ball over 12 times this season, seven more turnovers than the Cardinal have forced (5).
+- The Huskies have turned the ball over seven more times (12 total) than the Cardinal have forced a turnover (5) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.